 Sultanahmet or Beyoğlu: where to stay in Istanbul?

 Most people decide to stay in either Beyoğlu or Sultanahmet.
-Both areas in Istanbul have many things going for them, including numerous excellent lodging options strategically located throughout the city.
+Both areas of Istanbul have many advantages, including numerous excellent lodging options strategically located throughout the city.

 Sultanahmet: the best area to stay in Istanbul for sightseeing